katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Timeout issue due to platform specific login menu with ``network_cli`` connection type
 --------------------------------------------------------------------------------------

-In Ansible 2.9 and later, the network_cli connection plugin configuration options are added to handle the platform specific login menu.
+In Assible 2.9 and later, the network_cli connection plugin configuration options are added to handle the platform specific login menu.
 These options can be set as group/host or tasks variables.